Aleksander Doba: Personal life

 Aleksander Doba was born on September 9, 1946 in Swarzędz, near Poznań, Greater Poland Voivodeship, Poland and lived in Police near Szczecin, West Pomeranian Voivodeship.
 He studied mechanical engineering at Poznan University of Technology and worked in a chemical factory most of his life.
 With his wife Gabriela he had two sons: Bartłomiej and Czesław.

 Doba was awarded the Gold The Honorary Badge of the West Pomeranian Griffin on 19 June 2012, Knight's Cross of the Order of Polonia Restituta on 16 February 2015, the Medal of the Centenary of Regained Independence in 2018 and the Officer's Cross of the Order of Polonia Restituta posthumously on 8 March 2021.

 Doba died while climbing Kilimanjaro on February 22, 2021.
 According to eyewitness reports he felt well the entire journey but after reaching the top asked for a two-minute break before posing for a photo.
 He then sat down on a rock and "just fell asleep".

 Media appearances

 Several books have been written about his adventures, including three written by Doba himself.
+There is a song by Manchester band Arkayla about him.